Pelmen323/Kaiserreich_Autotests/README.md

 - unused OOB files (files with unit templates and/or division/ships spawns that are not used)
 - missing OOB files (files with unit templates and/or division/ships spawns that are missing)

+*Scripted triggers and effects tests:*
+- unused scripted triggers test (finds all scripted triggers that are not used)
+- unused scripted effects test (finds all scripted effects that are not used)

 *State flags tests:*
 - unused state flags test (finds all state flags that are set but never checked)
 - missing state flags test (finds all state flags that are not set but checked)